Table of Contents

 Report from the shellcheck output

-If you see the shellcheck output for quotes.sh script, for every error/warning/suggestion, there is an URL provided at the end of the report for further reference.
-Something like the following …
+If you review the Shellcheck output for the quotes.sh script, each error, warning, or suggestion is accompanied by a URL at the end of the report for additional reference.
+It looks something like the following:

 For more information: